congzhangzh/desktoploveblazorweb/README.md

 4. Support hotkey to bring up/minimum on windows[TODO]
 5. Publish as a dotnet new template to easy use by other people[TODO]

+# Background

+My teams are all C# boys, we want to use web technology and migration some old style internal desktop application which develop by MFC/WINFORM/WPF, we can not simple use webassembly and PWA, as these software is really desktop style, and pack and run on customer computer, we can not deliver it by webserver/CDN and so on.

 # The struct of the application

 1. asp.net run in the process